Alice86/Alice86.github.io/about.md

 · Wrote market analysis on the establishment of the National Paper Exchange for national publications
 08/2015-09/2015   CCPIT Xiamen (CIFIT Committee), International Relations Dept., Xiamen
 · Assisted organization of the 14th World Business Leader Roundtable on cross-border e-commerce
 · Contacted and arranged reception for VIPs from Alibaba, Amazon, Google, Paypal, OTTO, etc.
 · Led and trained a group of 12 volunteers for reception and liaison of guests

 **Awards**
 CUMUM 1st Prize of Fujian Division (2016)
 National Scholarship (Ministry of Education, 2016)
 1st Prize Academic Scholarship (XMU, 2015, 2014)
 Excellent Graduate (XMU, 2017)
-Dean’s Honor Awards (CFLC, 2016)
+Excellent Merit Student (XMU, 2016, 2015, 2014)
 Dean’s List Awards (WISE, 2016, 2015)
+Dean’s List Awards (CFLC, 2016)